 District 87 has completed the transition from textbooks to electronic devices.
 All students are now issued iPads for instruction and the majority of curriculum materials will be delivered electronically.
-The annual rental fee for the iPad is \$189, which includes insurance, technical support and use of loaner equipment.
+There will be an established annual rental fee which includes insurance, technical support and use of loaner equipment.
 After the family has made 4 annual rental payments over the student's career at Glenbard and the student's account is paid in full, the device will become the property of the student.
-Glenbard charges an annual fee of \$85 for digital curriculum.
+Glenbard charges an annual fee for digital curriculum.
 Any curriculum materials not provided electronically will be provided at no additional cost.
 This includes textbooks, paperback novels, and workbooks.
 Items that will still need to be purchased include PE uniforms and locks, and any supplies required by the teacher for that specific course.